The 5 cocktails every gentleman should know how to make

 1. Add equal parts Campari, gin and vermouth into a shaker, with a bit of ice

-3. Add a twist of orange peel
+4. Add a twist of orange peel to garnish

 The slow-sipper: Old Fashioned